hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 categories: [brewday, recipe, sour, lactobacillus]
 ---

-I have been itching to bring in some criters into my brewery that weren't saccharomyces for a little while.
+I have been itching to bring in some critters into my brewery that weren't saccharomyces for a little while.
 I've been making a bit of research and finally decided to jump right in.
 I think a Gose (or a Berliner Weisse for that matter) are a great way to start this journey, because it does not require long